Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Luddenham is $60,834 and average income stands at $82,044.
-This compares to Greater Sydney's median income of $60,817 and average income of $83,003 for the same period.
-Based on Wage Price Index growth rate of 8.86% from financial year ending June 2023 to September 2025, estimated incomes would be approximately $66,224 (median) and $89,313 (average).
-According to Census data from 2021, household income ranks at the 96th percentile ($2,968 weekly).
-Income analysis reveals that 33.3% of individuals earn above $4,000 weekly, contrasting with surrounding regions where 30.9% fall within the $1,500 - $2,999 range.
-This indicates strong economic capacity with 48.2% earning above $3,000 weekly.
-Housing expenses account for 14.1% of income, and residents rank at the 96th percentile for disposable income.
-The area's SEIFA income ranking places it in the 8th decile.
+AreaSearch's latest postcode level ATO data for financial year ending 30 June 2023 shows median income in Luddenham suburb is $60,834 and average income is $82,044.
+This compares to Greater Sydney's median income of $60,817 and average income of $83,003 during the same period.
+Based on Wage Price Index growth rate of 8.86% from financial year ending 30 June 2023 to September 2025, estimated median income in Luddenham would be approximately $66,224 and average income would be around $89,313 by that date.
+According to Census 2021 data, household incomes in Luddenham rank at the 96th percentile with weekly earnings of $2,968.
+Income analysis reveals that 33.3% of individuals earn more than $4,000 per week, compared to surrounding regions where 30.9% fall within the $1,500 - 2,999 range.
+The high proportion of residents earning above $3,000 per week indicates strong economic capacity in the area.
+Housing expenses account for 14.1% of income, and residents rank at the 96th percentile for disposable income based on strong earnings.
+The SEIFA income ranking places Luddenham in the 8th decile.

 Frequently Asked Questions - Income